 “This book reveals everything about me.
 It’s been a 60-year contract.
-Photography is love and death—that’ll be my epitaph." – Araki
+Photography is love and death—that’ll be my epitaph.”

 The first title in our new TASCHEN limited series is Araki, an enormous and unique book with a print run of only 2,500 copies.
 The subject is Japanese photographer Araki, a man who talks about life through photographs.
-His powerful œuvre, decades’ worth of images, has been pared down to about 1,000 photographs which tell the story of Araki and comprise the ultimate retrospective collection of his work.
+His powerful oeuvre, decades’ worth of images, has been pared down to about 1,000 photographs which tell the story of Araki and comprise the ultimate retrospective collection of his work.

 , or Japanese rope-tying art) and of colorful, sensual flowers, Araki is an artist who reacts strongly to his emotions and uses photography to experience them more fully.
 Obsessed with women, Araki seeks to come closer to them through photography, using ropes like an embrace and the click of the shutter like a kiss.
 His work is at once shocking and mysteriously tender; a deeply personal artist, Araki is not afraid of his emotions nor of showing them to the world.

-XXL-Format: 34.5 x 50 cm (13.4 x 19.7 in.)
+- XXL-Format: 34.5 x 50 cm (13.4 x 19.7 in.)

-Limited edition of 2,500 copies worldwide, each numbered and signed by Araki
+- Limited edition of 2,500 copies worldwide, each numbered and signed by Araki

-Interviews by Jérôme Sans
+- Interviews by Jérôme Sans

-Extensive bibliography and biography section
+- Extensive bibliography and biography section